 A common enemy every salesperson has is fear.
-When fear takes hold, what seems rational can become irrational and what should be common sense does not seem to be as logical as you would expect.
+When fear takes hold, what seems rational can become irrational, and what should be common sense does not seem to be as logical as you would expect.

 As internal coping mechanisms kick in, their minds continue to be clouded with uncertainty, and the decision-making process becomes compromised as they look for a way out.

-The perception of and cultural acceptance around these topics need to be assessed, reviewed, and evaluated with the credence they deserve.
+The perception of and cultural acceptance around these topics need to be assessed, reviewed, and evaluated with the belief they deserve.
 All fears, be they personal or work-related, should be openly discussed without judgement and the appropriate therapy applied that works for everyone.

-My final thought is that it is almost 20 years since Ian Brown released the iconic song “F.E.A.R.”.
-He wrote ‘Fantastic Expectations, Amazing Revelations’.
-So, next time you are talking to your salesperson, uncover their FEAR and together Form Encouraging Accepting Resolve.
+It has been almost 20 years since Ian Brown released the iconic song “F.E.A.R.”.
+The lyrics of the song were “Fantastic Expectations, Amazing Revelations.”
+So next time you are talking to your salesperson, uncover their FEAR and together “Form Encouraging Accepting Resolve.”